Confront a dilaton model with the LHC measurements: Scalars potentials and spontaneous symmetry breaking

 An obvious feature is that these scalar potentials can trigger spontaneous EW symmetry breaking successfully after the conformal symmetry breaking and can accommodate Higgs data, the correspondent mass of $H_{125}$ demonstrated in the third column of Table~\ref{tab:Potentials} which is fixed at 125.11 GeV.
 There are a few comments in order. \begin{itemize} \item Although the VEV of HSS is different from that of the SM, it is consistent with experimental errors. \item The holographic potential closely resembles the HSS type potential, although the VEVs differ between the two distinct models.
 The underlying reason may stem from the mathematical framework in which the scale transformation is described by a hyperbolic function.
 Further aspects of the physical relationship warrant additional investigation. \item One special exception is the Lattice type, where the VEV is 144.47 GeV.
 The gap between theoretical and experimental VEV is large.
 Since the parameters $m_\pi$ or $f_\pi$ are adjustable, the vacuum expectation value (VEV) can be accurately determined, albeit with a corresponding adjustment in the associated mass term.

-\item Two key points should be highlighted, for which the potential of TSS-dilaton in Figure \ref{fig:potentials} starts to drop down after $\theta>450$.
+\item Two key points should be highlighted, for which the potential of TSS-dilaton in Figure \ref{fig:potentials} starts to drop down after $\theta>450$ GeV.
 Firstly, because the TSS potential depicted is based on a vacuum expectation value (VEV) of 246.3 GeV, the expansion is less reliable for $\theta > 450$ GeV.
-Secondly, the full potential exhibits oscillatory behaviour, which can be attributed to the trigonometric function within Eq.~\eqref{Potential_Tri_Poly}. \item A remarkable character of our model is that the potentials of HSS are exponentially dependent upon $h$ while those of TSS are periodic, which might have some different effects during phase transitions. \item The model exhibits three distinct scales: $f$, $f_D$, and $f_H$, as described in Eq.~\eqref{eq:dilaton_Higgs}.
-The association of $f$ to the electroweak scale $v$ and the scale for scale symmetry breaking scale $f_D$ depends on the parameters $\chi_H$ and $\chi_D$, due to the mixing between the dilaton and the doublet fields.
-Hence, if $\chi_H$ and $\chi_D$ are large, the scale $f$ could be much larger than $f_H$ and $f_D$, which could lead to the supercooling phase transitions. \end{itemize}
+Secondly, the full potential exhibits oscillatory behaviour, which can be attributed to the trigonometric function within Eq.~\eqref{Potential_Tri_Poly}. \item A remarkable character of our model is that the potentials of HSS are exponentially dependent upon $h$ while those of TSS are periodic, which might have some different effects during phase transitions. \end{itemize}